zackcohen55/Multi-subunit-ribozyme-selection/README.md

 ## Important Notes

-- **Note 1:** Labels must be adjusted depending on whether sequence data is available for each round of selection.
+- Labels must be adjusted depending on whether sequence data is available for each round of selection.

 ## Troubleshooting

-**Problem 1** Certain blocks of code can be activated to output the status of calculations.
+- Certain blocks of code can be activated to output the status of calculations.

 ## References